Can I TA CY 3740 / CY 5770?

 No. Ditto above, not a full-time professor.
 The department has made it

-clear that this is not doable.
+clear that this isn't doable.

 Can you write me a recommendation letter?